scalabridgelondon/scalabridgelondon.org/mentors/curriculum.md

 ## Beginner Stream

 The beginner stream will mostly work with [Creative Scala][creative-scala].
 We'll learn programming by creating pleasing pictures.
+The six week curriculum is:

-1. Expressions, types, and values
-   - Reading: Chapter 2 of Creative Scala
-2. Writing code within a file
-   - Reading: Chapter 4 of Creative Scala
+1. Expressions, types, and values: Chapter 2 of Creative Scala and Writing code within a file: Chapter 4 of Creative Scala
-3. Names and substitution
-   - Reading: Chapter 5 of Creative Scala
-4. Art: computing with images
-   - Reading: Chapter 3 of Creative Scala
+2. Names and substitution: Chapter 5 of Creative Scala and Art: computing with images: Chapter 3 of Creative Scala
-5. Methods
-   - Reading: Chapter 6 of Creative Scala
-6. Structural recursion over the natural numbers
-   - Reading: Chapter 7 of Creative Scala
+3. Methods: Chapter 6 of Creative Scala and Structural recursion over the natural numbers: Chapter 7 of Creative Scala
-7. Art: structure in recursion
+4. Art: structure in recursion
-8. Functions
-   - Reading: Chapter 8 of Creative Scala
-9. Function composition
-   - Reading: Chapter 8 of Creative Scala
+5. Functions: Chapter 8 of Creative Scala and Function composition: Chapter 8 of Creative Scala
-9. Art: composing art by composing functions
-   - Reading: Chapter 8 of Creative Scala
-10. Case study: context-free art
+6. Art: composing art by composing functions: Chapter 8 of Creative Scala.
+Case study: context-free art, if time allows.

 ## Intermediate Stream

 The intermediate stream will refer to [Essential Scala][essential-scala].
+The curriculum for six weeks is:

 1. Expressions, types, and values
    - Reading: Chapter 2 of Essential Scala